makalu/makalu.github.com/ideas/_posts/2015-09-23-chessdrop-design-details.markdown

 title: ChessDrop design details
 author: Matt Henderson
 twitter_username: mhenders
-excerpt: In this article, we share some interesting design details from our latest product, ChessDrop.
+excerpt: In this article, we share a few design details from our latest product, ChessDrop.
 ---

 [1]: http://chessdrop.com